-Performance evaluations may not be required by law, but they are extremely helpful in making sure that your workers are meeting the demands of their roles within the company.
-Plus, conducting frequent reviews is a good legal defense against wage, termination, or discrimination claims.
+Performance evaluations are extremely helpful in making sure that your workers are meeting the demands of their roles within the company.
+Conducting regular reviews can also be helpful in protecting your company against wage, termination, or discrimination claims.

-While every company will undoubtedly have their own method of conducting performance evaluations, here are a few guidelines to help make them as streamlined, hassle-free, and effective as possible:
+There are many methods for conducting performance evaluations.
+Here are a few guidelines to help make your company’s performance evaluations as streamlined, hassle-free, and effective as possible.

-You read correctly.
-Move away from the annual review and conduct them regularly throughout the year.
-The challenge with annual evaluations is that it’s rather difficult to recall an employee’s performance and attitude from the preceding year.
-Collect data routinely throughout the year so doing the dreaded annual review is viewed positively by the reviewer, instead of something that has to get done.
+Move away from the annual review and conduct regular micro evaluations throughout the year.
+The challenge with annual evaluations is that it’s rather difficult to recall an employee’s performance and attitude from an entire year.

 5. Require employees to sign their evaluations

-Bring two copies of the evaluation to your meeting and ask the employee to sign them at the end of your discussion.
-The worker can keep one copy and you should store the second copy in your files.
+Bring two copies of the evaluation to your meeting and ask the employee to sign them at the end of your meeting.
+The employee can keep one copy and you should store the second copy in your files.
 This step is especially important if you ever need to use the evaluation as legal protection.

 This article is for informational purposes only and does not constitute legal advice.
 Readers should first consult their attorney, accountant or adviser before acting upon any information in this article.